uwdata/visual-encoding-effectiveness-data/study_ui/README.md

 07-complete

 - "05-task-compareAverages", "05-task-compareValues", "05-task-findMaximum", "05-task-readValue" show the UI of each task.
-- The instructions and the practices were adjusted to the following tasks.
+- The instructions and the practices were adjusted to the following tasks (05-task).
 - Repeated UIs are not captured in 05-task.
 (Each participant answers 9 questions (1 engagement check question + 8 main questions) across 12 different visual encodings.)